andrewmilson/sandstorm/README.md

 <details>
 <summary>Proving Cairo programs with Goldilocks field</summary>

-## Proving Cairo programs with Goldilocks field
+## Work in Progress - ~~Proving Cairo programs with Goldilocks field~~

-The goldilocks field is a magical 64-bit prime field that has very fast arithmetic.
+~~The goldilocks field is a magical 64-bit prime field that has very fast arithmetic.
 This field was discovered after StarkWare built their Solidity verifier for Cairo programs.
 As a result Cairo uses a much larger 252-bit prime field by default.
-Arithmetic in this 252-bit field is slow and it can be hard to practically utilize the storage provided by each field element.
+Arithmetic in this 252-bit field is slow and it can be hard to practically utilize the storage provided by each field element.~~

-Sandstorm recently supported proving Cairo programs with the 64-bit Goldilocks field instead of StarkWare's default 252-bit field.
-On a M1 Max proof generation is 5x faster using the 64-bit Goldilocks field and only uses ~1/4 of the overall memory when compared against Cairo's default 252-bit field.
-To run and prove with Goldilocks field locally:
+~~Sandstorm recently supported proving Cairo programs with the 64-bit Goldilocks field instead of StarkWare's default 252-bit field.
+On a M1 Max proof generation is 5x faster using the 64-bit Goldilocks field and only uses 1/4 of the overall memory when compared against Cairo's default 252-bit field.
+To run and prove with Goldilocks field locally:~~

 ```bash
 # 1. install Cairo and activate the venv